 N. E. TARBLE ATHLETIC AND RECREATION CENTER

-Features include a 16-lane swimming pool, indoor rock-climbing wall, 200-meter indoor track, a racquetball court, and 5,000-square-foot fitness center.
+Features include a 16-lane swimming pool, indoor rock-climbing wall, 200-meter indoor track, and 5,000-square-foot fitness center.
 Known as “the TARC,” it’s recognized as one of the finest student fitness centers in the nation.

 ART KELLER FIELD

 From a state-of-the-art AstroPlay surface to new bleachers and lighting, Art Keller Field has seen many renovations since it was built in 1965.
 A new press box and all-new seating for 1,432 spectators was added in 2011.
 Seating for the facility is 2,418 for football, soccer, track and field, and lacrosse events.

 A dazzling 2009 renovation transformed the former Physical Education Center into an outstanding venue for sports and special events, offering a Division I experience in a Division III setting.
 The facility includes an athletic training facility, indoor golf practice center, and strength training center.

 KOENITZER AQUATIC CENTER

 The Koenitzer Aquatic Center features a 600,000-gallon swimming pool — more than three times the size of the previous pool.
 It measures 25 meters by 40 meters, 10 meters shy of an Olympic-size pool.
 Balcony seating can accommodate 100 spectators.
 A 15-person whirlpool adds to the aquatic center’s appeal.

 Opened in 1999, the Smeds Tennis Center includes 10 courts, six of which feature lights and stadium seating.
 The complex also has locker rooms, restrooms, a team-meeting space and concession area.